 A postnuptial agreement may be right for you if you wish for an expedient and cordial approach to the divorce process or if you wish to protect yourself from your significant other’s debts.

 Both pre- and postnuptial agreements come with advantages and disadvantages.
-At Williams Stone Carpenter Buczek, PC, we are experienced in the drafting, negotiation and review of both types of contracts.
+At Williams Stone Carpenter Buczek, PC, we are experienced in the drafting, negotiation, and review of both types of contracts.
 Contact us today to see if a pre or postnuptial agreement is right for you.
-Call 540-657-0111.
+Call 540-657-0111 to reach an attorney at one of our office locations in Stafford, Fredericksburg or Manassas.